pkgcraft/pkgcraft.github.io/content/about/_index.md

   and guidelines for a project.

-- Go --- It mostly feels targeted towards services and tooling, leaving C compatibility, low level support, and memory safety all lacking.
+- Go --- It mostly feels targeted towards services and tooling, leaving C compatibility and low level support lacking.

 - D/Nim/Zig --- These may be interesting as C or C++ replacements, but they currently have minimal community depth with relatively small third party